-Figure 1.
-MC68000/MC6847 Interface - Block Diagram described in this application note, or a variation of it, could be used in a typical application.
-BASIC IMPLEMENTATION Since the display information for the VDG is stored in memory, the MC68000 can alter the display by changing the contents of that memory.
-The MC68000/MC6847 interface then becomes a shared-memory interface.
-The primary problem then becomes a matter of guaranteeing that memory is accessed by only one device at a time.
-Figure 1 is a block diagram of the MC68000/MC6847 interface.
-The MC68000 is buffered from the display memory by three-state buffers and transceivers which are active only during a processor access of display memory.
-During a processor access, the VDG address bus is forced to a high- In order to guarantee that no incompatible display modes are used within the same scan frame, only the last data write to carry even memory location can alter the latch therefore, the VDG will always read the same data from the SN74LS75 latch between MC68000 writes to the display memory.
-However, the user could still adversely affect the display if the MC68000 writes occurred within the VDG display scan, the MC68000 writes occurred within the VDG display scan, the frame sync pin of the VDG is low when the VDG is not in the active-display window and could be used as an interrupt of polled to determine when the MC68000 can safely write to the display memory.
+In order to guarantee that no incompatible display modes are used within the same scan frame, only the last data write to any even memory location can alter the latch; therefore, the VDG will always read the same data from the SN74LS75 latch between MC68000 writes to the display memory.
+However, the user could still adversely affect the display if the MC68000 writes occurred within the VDG display scan.
+The frame sync pin of the VDG is low when the VDG is not in the active display window and could be used as an interrupt or polled to determine when the MC68000 can safely write to the display memory.

 The DTACK signal is generated by the SN74LS95 shift register and is necessary for the completion of any MC68000 display memory access.
-The shift register will add two additional wait states for each successive output; i.e., Q1 gives 2
+The shift register will add two additional wait states for each successive output; i.e., Q1 gives two wait states, Q2 gives four wait states.
+Output Q0 will give no wait states.
+Table 1 lists the two critical memory specifications: data setup time and access time and the shift register output necessary to guarantee operation.